Rare-earth element: Geological distribution

 Ferrocarbonatites are the most common type of carbonatite to be enriched in REE, and are often emplaced as late-stage, brecciated pipes at the core of igneous complexes.
 They consist of fine-grained calcite and hematite, sometimes with significant concentrations of ankerite and minor concentrations of siderite.
 Large carbonatite deposits enriched in rare-earth elements include Mount Weld in Australia, Thor Lake in Canada, Zandkopsdrift in South Africa, and Mountain Pass in the United States.

 Peralkaline granites (A-Type granitoids) have very high concentrations of alkaline elements and very low concentrations of phosphorus; they are deposited at moderate depths in extensional zones, often as igneous ring complexes, or as pipes, massive bodies, and lenses.
 These fluids have very low viscosities and high element mobility, which allows for the crystallization of large grains, despite a relatively short crystallization time upon emplacement; their large grain size is why these deposits are commonly referred to as pegmatites.

 Economically viable pegmatites include Niobium-Yttrium-Fluorine (NYF) types enriched in Yttrium and other rare-earth minerals, with REE-rich deposits found at Strange Lake in Canada and Khaladean-Buregtey in Mongolia.
 Nepheline syenite (M-Type granitoids) deposits are 90% feldspar and feldspathoid minerals.
 They are deposited in small, circular massifs and contain high concentrations of rare-earth-bearing accessory minerals.
-For the most part, these deposits are small but important examples include Illimaussaq-Kvanefeld in Greenland, and Lovozera in Russia.
+For the most part, these deposits are small but important examples include Illimaussaq-Kvanefeld in Greenland, and Lovozero Massif near Murmansk in Russia.

 Rare-earth elements can also be enriched in deposits by secondary alteration either by interactions with hydrothermal fluids or meteoric water or by erosion and transport of resistate REE-bearing minerals.
 Argillization of primary minerals enriches insoluble elements by leaching out silica and other soluble elements, recrystallizing feldspar into clay minerals such kaolinite, halloysite, and montmorillonite.
 In tropical regions where precipitation is high, weathering forms a thick argillized regolith, this process is called supergene enrichment and produces laterite deposits.
 Heavy rare-earth elements are incorporated into the residual clay by absorption.
 This kind of deposit is only mined for REE in Southern China, where the majority of global heavy rare-earth element production occurs.
 REE-laterites do form elsewhere, including over the carbonatite at Mount Weld in Australia.
 REE may also be extracted from placer deposits if the sedimentary parent lithology contains REE-bearing, heavy resistate minerals.

 In 2011, Yasuhiro Kato, a geologist at the University of Tokyo who led a study of Pacific Ocean seabed mud, published results indicating the mud could hold rich concentrations of rare-earth minerals, leading to his belief that undersea rare-earth resources are more promising than land-based ones.

 Extraction and production

 Rare-earth elements (REEs) are purified from rare-earth oxides (REOs) and mining reserves are quoted in terms of (REO).
 Terminology deriving from this term includes: